Gespinoza10/While-Loops_-_File-I-O_assignment/README.md

 Creating and opening a file to display our output.
 ```
-//Opening the file where the output will be displayed
+Opening the file where the output will be displayed
     ofstream outfile;
     outfile.open("Output.txt");
 ```